Iceland, nicknamed the “Land of Fire and Ice,” has volcanos and hot springs, but is generally a cold destination year-round.

 - Quick dry travel towel.
-You’ll need towels for some hot springs.
+You’ll need towels for some hot springs that don’t provide towels.
 I brought my quick dry towel.

 - Reusable water bottle.
 There’s no need to buy bottled water in Iceland, so I brought my Hydro Flask everywhere.
-If you plan to go on longer hikes, a hydration pack is a good idea.
+A hydration pack is a good idea if you plan to go on longer hikes.

 Iceland’s tap water is one of the cleanest in the world and more than 90% of the water comes from natural springs.

-The Iceland summer trip planning template below has a downloadable Iceland packing list in Notion.
+The Iceland summer trip planner below has this downloadable packing list in Notion.

 Iceland Summer Trip Planner

 To make your travel planning easier, download the trip planner below and use it as a starting point.
 The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

 The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.